Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Due to the constant shortage of ammunition, we were forced to learn to shoot more effectively than usual.
 We did this," said the Ukrainian soldier.

 UAVs are now an important part of Russian and Ukrainian artillery units.
 They seek out targets such as tanks, armored vehicles or fortifications, and help correct the trajectory of their fire to increase accuracy.
-UAVs also help conserve ammunition, allowing commanders to see how much damage the enemy has sustained and whether they need to open fire again.
+UAVs also help conserve ammunition, allowing commanders to know how much damage the enemy has sustained and whether they need to open fire again.

 Ukrainian soldiers carry ammunition for a CAESAR self-propelled artillery system near the city of Avdeevka, Donetsk region, May 2023.
 Photo: Reuters